|Nutritional Guidelines (per serving)|

 It's a bit time-consuming to make, but the rewards of a soul-satisfying dessert are so worth it.
-You will be left with seven egg whites, so try using some of them in a meringue torte.
+It's an impressive cake that is sure to impress your guests.
+You will be left with several egg whites, but don't toss them out.
+Make an egg white omelet or two and a delicious meringue for pie.

 - For the Pastry Layers: